redwoodjs/redwoodjs-com-archive/TUTORIAL.md

     yarn create redwood-app ./redwoodblog

 You'll have a new directory `redwoodblog` containing several directories and files.
-Change to that directory and let's create the database, and then start the development server:
+Change to that directory and install the dependencies:

     cd redwoodblog
+    yarn install

+Now, let's create the database, and then start the development server:

     yarn redwood dev

 A browser should automatically open to http://localhost:8910 and you will see the Redwood welcome page: